penguin-s/tp/docs/UserGuide.md

 ## Introduction

-MoneyGoWhere is a financial planner to help you manage your finances.
+MoneyGoWhere is a financial planning application to help you manage your finances.

+Based on a Command Line Interface (CLI), you can add your `expenses`, `income` sources, spending `targets` and `recurring payments` to a trackable list that can be saved and accessed **anywhere, anytime**.

+Although this application is mainly targeted at computing professionals who are familiar with CLI, **you don't have to worry if you're not an expert** -- MoneyGoWhere is **easy to pick up** and can help you start organising your finances in a matter of **moments**.

 ## Quick Start